cosimameyer/cosimameyer.com/content/post/2022-09-18-curating-r-ladies-twitter-account-a-fun-ride/index.md

 - It has emojis (I believe TweetDeck doesn't have them)
 - It works relatively reliably
 - You have "decks" - and that's the best part!
 I opened a couple of decks to keep track of different things: posts with the `#rladies` and `#debuggingflow` hashtags so that I can retweet them, reactions to my posts only containing some kind of message (otherwise you don't see them), general reactions, and my own posts.
-And that's what it looks like:[^5]
+And that's what it looks like:

 ![small_image](/images/single-blog/bettertweetdeck.png)
+{{< detail-tag "Alternative text" >}} Screenshot of a TweetDeck showing different "decks".
+Most important (for me) was the possibility to further disaggregate the notifications that I was following.
+I had one deck open with `#rladies`, one with `#debuggingflow`, another one where I de-selected "Retweets", "Likes", "Followers", and "Lists" from the "Notifications", and a standard "Notifications" deck including all types of notifications. {{< /detail-tag >}}

 I also tried to engage with and actively retweet tweets by other R-Ladies to give everyone a broader audience 💜